Efficient scenario analysis in real-time Bayesian election forecasting via sequential meta-posterior sampling: Abstract

 \section{Abstract}

 Bayesian aggregation lets election forecasters combine diverse sources of information, such as state polls and economic and political indicators: as in our collaboration with {\em The Economist} magazine.
 However, the demands of real-time posterior updating, model checking, and communication introduce practical methodological challenges.
-In particular, sensitivity and scenario analysis help trace forecast shifts to model assumptions and understand model behavior.
-Yet, under standard Markov chain Monte Carlo, even small tweaks to the model (e.g., in priors, data, hyperparameters) require full refitting, making such real-time analysis computationally expensive.
-To overcome the bottleneck, we introduce a meta-modeling strategy paired with a sequential sampling scheme; by traversing posterior meta-models, we enable real-time inference and structured scenario and sensitivity analysis without repeated refitting.
-In a back-test of the model, we show substantial computational gains and uncover non-trivial sensitivity patterns.
-For example, forecasts remain responsive to prior confidence in fundamentals-based forecasts, but less so to random walk scale; these help clarify the relative influence of polling data versus structural assumptions.
+In particular, sensitivity and scenario analysis help trace intricate dependencies and understand model behavior.
+Yet, under standard Markov chain Monte Carlo, even small tweaks to the model (e.g., in priors, data, hyperparameters) require full refitting, making it computationally expensive in real time.
+We introduce a meta-modeling strategy paired with a sequential sampling scheme; by traversing posterior meta-models, we enable real-time structured analyses without repeated refitting.
+In a back‑test of the model, we demonstrate substantial computational gains, and show {how seemingly innocuous data‑wrangling choices can unintentionally introduce partisan asymmetries into the model's mechanisms for handling systematic polling error}.
 Code is available at \href{https://github.com/geonhee619/SMC-Sense}{https://github.com/geonhee619/SMC-Sense}.

 } \fi

 \if1\blind {